dev-pt-bai/cataloging/README.md

 }
 ```

+This app interacts with Microsoft Graph API.
+To properly set the related environtmen variables, see the [Microsoft Graph API setup](docs/MSGRAPHAPI.md)

 4. Run database migrations

 You can run migrations manually or use your favorite tool to apply the migration scripts in the `migrations/` folder.
+In fact, starting the app will automatically run the migrations too.

 To create new migration scripts, see the [migrations guideline](docs/MIGRATIONS.md).